teras/JavaPlot/README.txt

 -----

 [Binary package]
-A demo of JavaPlot usage can be found under "demo/dist" directory.
+A JavaPlot demo usage can be found under "demo/dist" directory.
 To use it type: cd demo/dist ; java -jar demo.jar

 [Source package]